BOTM pick from December (’22)

 I was drawn to this book by the nod to the Beauty and the Beast fairytale.
 Bertie is a unique and compelling character for the time, a woman wanting to live independently as an artist.
 AT SUMMER’S END is a beautifully written historical romance that brings post-WWI England to life.

-Disclosure: I received a copy of this book from the publisher through NetGalley in exchange for an honest review.
+Thank you to the publisher and NetGalley for a copy of this book in exchange for an honest review.